 - Quality Ranking - CPM

-Quality ranking explains how your ad's perceived quality compared to ads competing for the same audience.
+Quality ranking explains how your ad's perceived quality compares to ads competing for the same audience.
 In short, if your ad quality is Above Average, you will get lower CPM as you outperform your competitors.

 - Engagement Rate Ranking - CTR

 Engagement rate ranking explains how your ad's expected engagement rate compared to ads competing for the same audience.
-If your ad engagement rate is Above Average, it means your ad is more relatable compared to all other ads your audience is seeing, hence getting higher CTR as you capture their attentions right away.
+If your ad engagement rate is Above Average, it means your ad is more relatable compared to all other ads your audience is seeing, hence getting higher CTR as you capture their attention right away.

 - Conversion Rate Ranking - CPA

-Conversion rate ranking explains how your ad's expected conversion rate compared to ads with the same optimization goal competing for the same audience.
-Again, if your ad conversion rate is Above Average, it means your ad is able to convert your customers better than your competitors, hence resulting in lower CPA.
+Conversion rate ranking explains how your ad's expected conversion rate compares to ads with the same optimization goal competing for the same audience.
+Again, if your ad conversion rate is Above Average, it means your ad is able to convert your customers better than your competitors, hence resulting in a lower CPA.

 Now here's the interesting part.